containers/nri-plugins/README.md

    $ kubectl apply -f pod0.yaml
 ```

-Then if you *have already* deployed nri-resmgr, the resources are allocated in isolation like this:
+Then if you *have already* deployed nri-resource-policy, the resources are allocated in isolation like this:

 ```
    $ kubectl exec pod0 -c pod0c0 -- grep allowed_list: /proc/self/status